CEO Pay Calculator

 Frequently Asked Questions

-How long would it take a median worker to earn what the CEO makes in one year?
+How long would it take a worker to earn what the CEO makes in one year?

 That is exactly what the calculator computes.
 If you enter a salary of $55,000 and select a company where the CEO earned $20 million, the result is roughly 364 years — because $20,000,000 ÷ $55,000 = 363.6.
-This framing comes from the Economic Policy Institute and AFL-CIO Executive Paywatch, which publish the same comparison annually.
+This framing comes from the Economic Policy Institute and AFL-CIO Executive Paywatch, which publish similar comparisons annually.

 Where does the underlying compensation data come from?

-Every CEO compensation figure in the calculator is pulled from SEC DEF 14A proxy statements filed on EDGAR.
-We extract the Summary Compensation Table "Total" column, which includes salary, bonus, stock awards (RSUs, PSUs valued at grant), option awards, non-equity incentive payouts, change in pension value, and other compensation.
-All filings are public domain and machine-readable in XBRL format for filings since 2018.
+Every CEO compensation figure is pulled from SEC DEF 14A proxy statements filed on EDGAR.
+The Summary Compensation Table "Total" column includes salary, bonus, stock awards (RSUs, PSUs valued at grant), option awards, non-equity incentive payouts, change in pension value, and other compensation.
+We report the disclosed headline total only and do not estimate the line-item split.

 Source: CEO compensation figures come from SEC DEF 14A proxy statements filed via EDGAR (public domain).
-Data covers 200 top-paid public companies across 99 industries.
-Average CEO total compensation in the dataset: $12.2M.
-Cite as: “CEOPayWatch CEO Pay Ratio Calculator, accessed April 2026.
+Data covers 34 public companies with a real SEC-disclosed CEO total across 22 industries.
+Average CEO total compensation in the dataset: $38.9M.
+Cite as: “CEOPayWatch CEO Pay Calculator, accessed April 2026.
 Data: SEC DEF 14A proxy statements.”

 Last refreshed 2026-04-06.
 This page presents publicly disclosed compensation data and is for informational purposes only — it is not investment advice.